Poker Strategy Guide

 Poker Tournament Strategy

-Learning how to size poker tournaments requires understanding its distinct stages and adjusting your strategy accordingly.
+Poker tournaments are like a completely different game.
 Early on, play tight and protect your stack – stick to 15-20% of hands.
 As the blinds increase and stacks get shorter (25-40 big blinds), you'll need to open up, maybe playing 25-30% from late position.

-Late stages get really interesting.
+Late stages get really interesting with ICM considerations.
 Sometimes you'll have to make what looks like crazy laydowns because the pay jumps are so important.
 Imagine folding AQ to a shove when you've got 20 big blinds on the bubble.
 Sounds crazy, right?
 But sometimes it's the right play.
-Your bet sizing should typically decrease as blind levels increase, often moving from 2.5x in early stages to minimum raises when stacks get shallow.

 Key Strategic Elements

-Winning at poker demands mastering several interconnected skills that go beyond just knowing the poker rules.
-Whether you're playing poker games online or live, understanding position, perfecting your bluffing technique, and selecting the right games form the foundation of a profitable strategy.
-Let us break down these crucial elements that separate break-even players from consistent winners.
+Winning at poker demands mastering several interconnected skills that go beyond just knowing the rules.
+Whether you're playing poker games online or live, understanding position, perfecting your bluffing technique, and selecting the right poker games form the foundation of a profitable strategy.

 Position Play